 HIST/GWSS-303.
 Women’s Activist Auto/Biographies

 Women in various geographic and political contexts have been central actors in the processes of history.
 However, because women have frequently been viewed as secondary to their male counterparts, their lives have not commanded the same amount of attention.
 This course seeks to broaden our understandings of the politics, cultures, and social justice initiatives of various societies by studying women’s personal lives and political struggles.
 Through the life writing of women in places like Kenya, South Africa, India, and the United States of America, we will learn how their participation in social movements, state politics, and cultural work helped make women’s and human rights a central topic in the broader march toward the liberation of their people.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.
 Four semester hours.
 (DN, GN, H.)

 HIST-307.
 Revolutions in the Atlantic World

 The eighteenth and nineteenth centuries were tumultuous.
 Revolutionaries in Haiti, France, the United States, and Latin America called and fought for rights and liberty, and worked to define what it meant to be both human and free.
 They did this work in times of great change: canals, railroads, Indigenous dispossession, and a “transportation revolution” facilitated the growth of markets in the new United States, while industrial revolutions and evolving ideologies of rights, labor, and colonialism competed to cultivate and define a new world order.
 By examining these moments of struggle and change, we will work to define what we—and historians—mean by “revolution,” and we will ask how these moments both formed a foundation and left lingering consequences for the world we live in today.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.
 Four semester hours.
 (GN, H.)

 HIST/GWSS-332.
 Liberated Minds: African American Intellectual History

 People of African descent have occupied a unique sociopolitical position in the United States.
 The realities of their captivity and enslavement, and their resilience in the face of discrimination and racial terrorism, have given them a distinct place in national and world history.
 Throughout their time in America, they developed a multitude of ideas about economics, citizenship and nationalism, legislation, U.S. foreign policy, education, health, and art and culture.
 This course will explore the diverse ideas that have developed from this distinct, yet internally diverse, community.
 We will read about the major bodies of African American thought and research specific aspects of Black intellectual production since the late nineteenth century, including Black nationalism, feminism, liberalism, conservativism, and radicalism.
 Special priority will be given to how sex and gender inform intellectual production.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.Four semester hours.
 (H, DN.)

 HIST-350.
 Advanced Special Topics in History

 A 300-level course dealing with special subject areas and periods that are not regularly taught.
-Open to first-year students only with instructor’s permission.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.
 Four semester hours.
-(H, DN, or GN, if so designated, contingent upon the topic.)
+(H, DN, GN, or O if so designated, contingent upon the topic.)

 HIST-351.
 Africa’s Cultures of Resistance

 This course studies the histories of musical cultures and industries in Africa during an age of advancing communications networks and the seemingly ever-increasing democratization of technology.
 It analyzes cultural trends, such as the development of High Life and Afropop, in the context of anti-colonial and anti-apartheid movements.
 It also explores how processes like the evolution of global hip-hop culture and the rise of the internet helped fortify bridges between historically oppressed peoples within and across national and continental boundaries.
 We will get to know individual people and will recognize those people, as well as regional sounds like HipLife and Bongo Flava, as central agents in African and global history.
 With the concept of ubuntu as our guide, we will deepen our conscious participation in global pop.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.Four semester hours.
 (H, GN.)

 HIST-352.
 Personhood in East Asian Literary History

 What does it mean to be human?
 To be good?
 To be a fully realized person?
 These and other questions are explored in this course from a specifically East Asian viewpoint.
 Covering the last five thousand years of Chinese, Korean, and Japanese history, course readings draw upon philosophical, religious, poetic, dramatic, and fictional writings that convey foundational East Asian ideas of how to exist as part of complicated and ever-evolving social networks, to build and maintain social relationships, to love, to die, and to find meaning in life.
 Special attention in our weekly discussions will be placed on putting the texts we read into dialogue with important themes from the Common Intellectual Experience.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.Four semester hours.
 (H, GN.)

 HIST-354.
 Monsters in East and Southeast Asia